jmcnamara/XlsxWriter/dev/docs/source/workbook.rst

 The ``sheetname`` parameter is optional.
 If it is not specified the default Excel convention will be followed, i.e. Chart1, Chart2, etc.

-The chartsheet name must be a valid Excel worksheet name, i.e. it cannot contain any of the characters ``[ ] : * ? / \`` and it must be less than 32 characters.
+The chartsheet name must be a valid Excel worksheet name.
+See :func:`add_worksheet()` for the limitation on Excel worksheet names.

-In addition, you cannot use the same, case insensitive, ``sheetname`` for more than one chartsheet.

 workbook.close()